exonomyapp/gridable/gridable-app/README.md

 # Gridable

 **Gridable** is a decentralized data management application inspired by the comprehensive nature of phpMyAdmin and the user-friendly interface of Microsoft Access.
-It leverages OrbitDB as its core database technology, providing a powerful, web-based solution for creating, managing, and sharing data tables and views directly on the IPFS network.
+It leverages OrbitDB as its core database technology and integrates the powerful `upGrid` component to provide a rich, web-based solution for creating, managing, and sharing data tables and views directly on the IPFS network.

-Our vision is to deliver a feature-rich experience comparable to AG Grid Enterprise for data viewing and manipulation, coupled with a robust theming engine for ultimate customization.
+Our vision is to deliver a sophisticated data management experience, combining deep database control with an intuitive, highly customizable user interface.

 ## Core Vision & Analogy

 Imagine a tool that combines:
 *   The database management depth of **phpMyAdmin**.
 *   The intuitive GUI and "View" building capabilities of **Microsoft Access**.
-*   The advanced data grid features of **AG Grid Enterprise**.
+*   The advanced data grid features of **AG Grid Enterprise**, delivered via our `upGrid` component.
 *   All built on a **decentralized foundation** using OrbitDB and IPFS.

-Gridable allows users to manage OrbitDB tables directly and construct complex "Views" (queries/data representations) using a visual editor reminiscent of MS Access.
-These views, powered by a highly-configurable grid component, can also feature master-detail relationships, both within the same table and across multiple OrbitDB tables.
+Gridable allows users to manage OrbitDB tables directly and construct complex "Views" (queries/data representations) using a visual editor.
+These views are then rendered and interacted with through the `upGrid` component, which can also feature master-detail relationships, both within the same table and across multiple OrbitDB tables.

-## Key Features
+## Key Features of Gridable

+Gridable's features are divided between the core application logic and the specialized UI components it utilizes.

+### Gridable Application Features

 *   **Decentralized Database Management & Data Ownership:**
     *   **DID-Owned Data Tables:** All OrbitDB data tables created within Gridable are owned by and cryptographically associated with the user's DID.
 This ensures data sovereignty and isolation.